-There are some interesting features about the domestication of chickpeas that were pointed out in a 2007 article by Zohar Kerem and colleagues at the Hebrew University of Jerusalem's Faculty of Agricultural, Food and Environmental Quality Sciences.
-The wild form of chickpea ripens only in the winter, while the domesticated form can be sown during the spring for summer harvest.
-Chickpeas grow best in winter when there is adequate water available; but during the winters they are susceptible to Ascochyta blight, a devastating disease which has been known to wipe out entire crops.
+The chickpea gained several very useful features from the domestication process.
+For example, the wild form of chickpea ripens only in the winter, while the domesticated form can be sown during the spring for summer harvest.
+Domestic chickpeas still grow best in winter when there is adequate water available; but during the winters they are susceptible to Ascochyta blight, a devastating disease which has been known to wipe out entire crops.
 The creation of chickpeas that could be grown in summer decreased the riskiness of relying on the crop.

-In addition, according to recent studies, the domesticated form of chickpea contains nearly twice the tryptophan of the wild form, an amino acid that has been connected with higher brain serotonin concentrations and higher birth rates and accelerated growth in humans and animals.
+In addition, the domesticated form of chickpea contains nearly twice the tryptophan of the wild form, an amino acid that has been connected with higher brain serotonin concentrations and higher birth rates and accelerated growth in humans and animals.
 See Kerem et al. for additional information.